 The following is a list of potential elements / headings that might be included depending on the design of the proposed project.
 Information on equality, diversity and inclusion should be included where appropriate.
-Applicants may find the guidance on the EQUATOR Network website and NIHR guidance on improving inclusion of under-served groups in clinical research useful.
+Applicants may find the guidance on the EQUATOR Network website useful.

 Section 6: Changes from first stage

-Please list the feedback received at first stage and under separate headings indicate what has changed as a result.
+Please list the feedback received at Stage 1 and under separate headings indicate what has changed as a result.
 Please describe and explain any additional changes that have been made to this proposal since the Stage 1 application e.g. in the light of new research.

 Section 7: Detailed Project Plan

-Using all of the headings in the order presented below, please use this section to clearly explain your proposed project.
+Using all of the headings in the order presented below, please use this section to clearly explain your proposed project against the numbered headings.
 You should ensure that the information is accurate, succinct, clearly laid out and sufficiently evidenced.